 Applications are due by 11:59 PM EST on the due dates noted above.

-You must have the equivalent of a U.S. bachelor's degree from an accredited institution by the time of application.
+You must have a U.S. bachelor's degree from a regionally accredited institution, or the international equivalent, by the time of application.
 You can submit an unofficial copy of all of your undergraduate and graduate transcripts (and degree documents, if applicable) with your application, but official transcripts will be required if you’re accepted.

 Make sure your resume provides current educational information and professional experience, including dates.
 These dates should match your application.
 Including community service activities and your hobbies/interests is encouraged, as it helps us get to know you better.
 Your resume should be no longer than one page.